Bhakti2304/CKA2024/Day-05/Kubernetes Architecture.md

 - **Pod** - nginx container encapsulated in the pod.
 One container per pod minimum.
 It is smallest object in Kubernetes.
 - A **Container** is a lightweight, standalone executable package that includes everything needed to run a piece of software.
 Containers within a pod share resources and can communicate with each other using localhost.

+- A pod is a group of one or more containers and is the smallest deployable unit in Kubernetes.
+A node is a representation of a single machine in a cluster (we can simply view these machines as a set of CPU and RAM).
+A node can be a virtual machine, a physical machine in a data center hosted on a cloud provider like Azure, AWS.

 - These 3 are components of **Master Node**.
 In High availability there are more nodes available in Master Node.
 1. Api Server
 2. Scheduler